DataTalksClub/data-engineering-zoomcamp/04-analytics-engineering/setup/local_setup.md

 ### Why Not Use the Official dbt Extension?

-The official dbt Labs extension (`dbt Power User by dbt Labs`) requires dbt Cloud or specific supported warehouses (BigQuery, Snowflake, Databricks, Redshift).
-Since we're using DuckDB for local development, the community-maintained **dbt Power User by AltimateAI** is the better choice - it works with any dbt adapter, including DuckDB.
+The official dbt Labs extension (`dbt Power User by dbt Labs`) requires dbt Cloud or specific supported warehouses.
+Since we're using DuckDB for local development, the community-maintained **dbt Power User by AltimateAI** is the better choice.
+It works with any dbt adapter, including DuckDB.

 ### Installation